1 cup graham cracker crumbs

 For the sour cream topping:

 1 teaspoon vanilla extract

 - Plac the rack in the centre of the oven and preheat the oven to 350°F/180°C. Keep the oven on while making the cake.
 Have all the ingredients ready and at room temperature.

 - Grease a 9-inch springform pan and wrap the outside well, using 2 layers of heavy-duty aluminium foil.

-- In a medium-sized bowl combine the graham cracker crumbs, crushed ginger cookies, sugar, and melted butter.
+- In a medium-sized bowl combine the graham cracker crumbs, crushed ginger cookies, and melted butter.
 (If you like, save about 2 tablespoons of the mixture to use as decoration for the top of the cheesecake).

 - Press the crumb mixture evenly on the bottom and sides of the pan.
 Bake for 10 minutes, until the crust is almost firm when pressed.
-Transfer to a wire rack to let cool while the filling is prepared.
+Transfer to a wire rack to let cool while the filling is being prepared.

 - Wrap the springform pan base with aluminium foil; the cheesecake will be baked in a water bath, therefore the foil will keep water from entering the pan.